Kepler's Orrery

 While the simulations are based on gravitational equations, and therefore deterministic, from a listener's point of view, it is difficult to predict what is going to happen next, and so the soundscapes tend to remain fresh.

-Kepler's Orrery is Open Source.
+The Java version of Kepler's Orrery is Open Source.

 The player code has been released under GPL; the worlds (think of them as the "songs") under Creative Commons (attribution, share-alike).
 I'm hosting the code on java.net.
 You can browse the source code anonymously, and download the source if you register (free) and log in.